DaMataAlex/Personal_Projects/README.md

-# Personal_Projects
+# PingPong Game
- This is my first repository ever, and here I store my personal projects.
+ This is my first JavaScript code ever.
+I was done based on my studies on DevSamurai and I'm really proud of it!:)